tannguyen1024/adventure_book/README.md

 ![Landing View](images/landing.png)

 #### Snippets
 - A **snippet** has a title, description, a picture, and a list of all the other *snippets* which are linked together.
 Each *snippet* has an *ending* BOOLEAN option.
 If ending is set to TRUE will allow adventurers to post a comment and view previous comments.
 If FALSE, will allow Administrators to add more actions and child snippets.
 As with *stories*, administrators can create, update, and delete *snippets*.
+Snippets can be read aloud using Text-to-Speech API by pressing the Play icon.

 ![Standard View](images/snippet.png)